peteseta/physics-ia/main.typ

 This investigation will explore how the quality of sound as measured by the output signal may change depending on where the string is plucked.
-The research question I have decided to investigate is: _How does changing the position of the plectrum along a guitar's scale length affect the frequency of the harmonic with the highest intensity when a string with constant tension is plucked?_
+The research question I have decided to investigate is: _How does changing the position of the plectrum along a guitar's fretboard affect the frequency of the harmonic with the highest intensity when a string with constant tension is plucked?_

 == Background <background_information>
 // standing waves - guitar string is a string with two fixed ends